nairkivm/indieamart-dashboard/README.md

 - Install all requirements (in requirements.txt)
 - From terminal, run `python -m streamlit run .\streamlit-app.py`
 - Follow the link provided

+## Update

+- 27 Apr 2024

+    - Eventually, I didn't continue and failed to participate in the contest :\(

+    - I added minor update to provide looking into the data details